Xilinx/embpf-bootfw-update-tool/README.md

 On Embedded Plus platform, there are capabilities to set bootmode to JTAG and reset the board through FTDI GPIO and that is being leveraged by the script.

 On Rhino platform, there isnt a way to set bootmode using FTDI GPIO.
 Therefore, if there's program already in OSPI that prevents subsequent programs to access OSPI or DDR, script will not work.
 In that case, set bootmode to JTAG on the board using physical jumpers, power cycle, and then use this utility again.

+### On Versal Evaluation platforms

+On Versal eval platforms such as VHK158, there's a system controller that has access to Versal.
+This utility can be run from the system controller to update the OSPI.

 ### On Kria platforms